valancej/documentation/_general/integrations/redline13.md

 The test runner provides for multiple configuration items which can be managed via environment variables.
 These variables can also be passed along as encrypted or stored in your codeship-services.yml file

-- `TIMEOUT` # of seconds before test consider failure, default 900s
+- `TIMEOUT` # of seconds before test consider failure, default 900 seconds
 - `SUCCESS_RATE` % of test cases that must pass for success, default 0 - always pass
-- `RESPONSE_TIME` response time must be less than this for success, default 10000ms
+- `RESPONSE_TIME` response time must be less than this for success, default 10000 milliseconds

 ### Starting load tests